-Under the chemical data reporting (CDR) rule, EPA collects basic exposure-related information from manufacturers (including importers) on the types, quantities, and uses of chemical substances produced domestically or imported into the United States.
-When TSCA was enacted in 1976, there were approximately 60,000 existing chemicals.
-The amended TSCA provides a framework for making progress in understanding and managing the risks associated with priority existing chemicals to prevent unreasonable risk posed by their use.
+TSCA provides a framework for making progress in understanding and managing the risks associated with existing chemicals to prevent unreasonable risk posed by their manufacturing, processing, distribution, use or disposal.
 The Act requires EPA to identify high- and low-priority existing chemicals and evaluate high-priority chemicals against a new risk-based safety standard.
-By December 2019, EPA must complete risk evaluations for the first ten high-priority chemicals, ramp up the risk evaluation process so that 20 high-priority chemicals are under evaluation at all times, and identify 20 low-priority chemicals which will not undergo further evaluation.
+By December 2019, EPA must complete risk evaluations for the first ten high-priority chemicals, ramp up the risk evaluation process so that 20 high-priority chemicals are under evaluation at all times, and identify 20 low-priority chemicals which will not undergo further evaluation at this time.
 Chemical risk evaluations of existing chemicals must be completed within three years.
-Stakeholder engagement is a vital part of the process-it helps inform EPA's prioritization of chemicals for assessment and determinations of chemical safety as a result of the assessments.
+Transparency and stakeholder engagement are vital parts of the process, as they help inform EPA's prioritization and risk evaluation of existing chemicals.

-The Agency has two years to address unreasonable risks identified as warranted for action by the findings of the chemical risk evaluations.
-13 Risk management actions may include prohibiting, restricting, or modifying the manufacture, processing, distribution in commerce or commercial use, modifying the labeling, recordkeeping, and other restrictions.
+The Agency has two years to address unreasonable risks identified as warranted for action by the findings of the chemical risk evaluations.25 Risk management actions may include prohibiting, restricting, or modifying the manufacture, processing, distribution in commerce or commercial use, modifying the labeling, recordkeeping, and other restrictions.

-For new chemicals, EPA assesses the potential risks for approximately 1,000 new chemicals or new chemical uses submitted by industry each year, and establishes risk reduction/management techniques prior to their entry into the marketplace as necessary.
-The amended TSCA has new requirements for positive determinations of chemical safety, which resulted in changes to EPA's assessment process for new chemicals.
-EPA reviews and takes action on new chemical notices submitted by industry, including pre-manufacture notices (PMNs), to ensure that the chemicals are not likely to pose unreasonable risk upon their entry into U.S. commerce.
-EPA has 90 days to make an affirmative determination of safety based on whether the chemical substance will present, may present, or is not likely to present an unreasonable risk to human health or the environment, or that the available information is insufficient to enable the Agency to make any of the above determinations.
+For new chemicals, EPA reviews and takes action on approximately 1,000 new chemical notices-submitted by industry annually, including pre-manufacture notices (PMNs), to ensure that the chemicals are not likely to pose unreasonable risk before being allowed to commercialize.
+To prevent such risk, EPA may establish risk reduction/management requirements through the new chemical review process to protect workers, consumers or the environment.
+The 2016 TSCA amendments created additional new requirements for positive determinations of chemical safety, which have resulted in changes to EPA's assessment process for new chemicals.
+In particular, for each new chemical notice, EPA now has 90 days to make an affirmative determination of safety based on whether the chemical substance will present, may present, or is not likely to present an unreasonable risk to human health or the environment, or that the available information is insufficient to enable the Agency to make any of the above determinations.
+All four of these outcomes constitute final determinations on pre-manufacture notices and thus count toward EPA's strategic target of completing 100% of such determinations within statutory timelines.
 Under the TSCA amendments, if EPA makes an "insufficient information" determination, the Agency will work with the submitter to conduct testing needed to make a determination or will impose restrictions on the substance that prevent exposure from occurring.